rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 <a data-fancybox="gallery" href="/assets/images/2025/choco-nexus/Choco-Nexus-access.png"><img src="/assets/images/2025/choco-nexus/Choco-Nexus-access.png"></a>
 {{< /rawhtml >}}

-The, we want to create a folder for our packages
+Then, we want to create a folder for our packages

 ```
 mkdir c:\Nexus\blobs